Set up packages for lecture. Don't worry about understanding this code, but

 Empirical distributions¶

-• The proportion of observations in which each value occurred.
+- The proportion of experiments in which each value occurred.

 Example: Empirical distribution of a die roll 🎲¶

-• If you roll a 4, you can roll a 4 again.
+- If we roll a 4, we can roll a 4 again.

 num_rolls = 25